survivejs/webpack-book/manuscript/output/01_targets.md

 //# sourceMappingURL=lib.js.map
 ```

 You can see familiar code there and more.
-Webpack’s bootstrap script is in place, and it starts the entire execution process.
-It takes the majority of space for a small library like this, but that’s not a problem as the library begins to grow.
+Webpack's bootstrap script is in place, and it starts the entire execution process.
+It takes the majority of space for a small library like this, but that's not a problem as the library begins to grow.

 T> Instead of using the multi-compiler mode, it would be possible to define two targets.
 One of them would generate the non-minified version while the other would generate the minified one.
 The other npm script could be called as `build:lib:dist` and you could define a `build:lib:all` script to build both.